Removable Complete Dentures

-Dr. Peter Kim, Dr. William Altig and Dr. Eric Gregg are equipped to provide various types of dentures in Sacramento, California.
+Dr. Peter Kim and Dr. William Altig are equipped to provide various types of dentures in Sacramento, California.
 Those types include partial dentures (removable and fixed), traditional dentures, overdentures, and flippers.
 Many offices offer immediate dentures, which can come across as “same-day dentures.”
 These forms of treatment are not one in the same.
 Immediate dentures is a term used for a planned extraction of teeth when a patient will return after the extraction to receive their denture.
 Same-day dentures is an appropriate term for when the office is equipped to manufacture a denture the day of the extraction and seat it for the patient.
 At Sierra Oaks Dental, we offer immediate dentures but not same day dentures.

 When a patient is missing several teeth but still has healthy teeth as well, a partial denture is a great treatment option.
 The healthy teeth don’t have to be immediately next to each other nor do the missing teeth.
 Partial dentures offer a lot of variability, making them a favorable solution.
 They’re available as fixed prosthesis or removable prosthesis, depending on the patient’s needs.
 Fixed dentures are attached to a tooth or dental implant, whereas a removable denture can be removed at any time.
 Dental labs are used to create the custom dentures with acrylic materials.
 There’s usually no difference in appearance from your teeth and the denture when it’s created.
 Like all dentures, they do require regular cleaning and upkeep.